PaddlePaddle/docs/docs/api_guides/low_level/layers/sequence_en.rst

 Many problems in the field of deep learning involve the processing of the `sequence <https://en.wikipedia.org/wiki/Sequence>`_.
 From Wiki's definition, sequences can represent a variety of physical meanings, but in deep learning, the most common is still "time sequence" - a sequence containing information of multiple time steps.

-In Paddle Fluid, we represent the sequence as ``LoDTensor``.
+In Paddle Fluid, we represent the sequence as ``DenseTensor``.
-Because the general neural network performs computing batch by batch, we use a LoDTensor to store a mini batch of sequences.
+Because the general neural network performs computing batch by batch, we use a DenseTensor to store a mini batch of sequences.
-The 0th dimension of a LoDTensor contains all the time steps of all sequences in the mini batch, and LoD is used to record the length of each sequence to distinguish different sequences.
+The 0th dimension of a DenseTensor contains all the time steps of all sequences in the mini batch, and LoD is used to record the length of each sequence to distinguish different sequences.
-In the calculation, it is also necessary to split the 0th dimension of a mini batch in the LoDTensor into a number of sequences according to the LoD information.
+In the calculation, it is also necessary to split the 0th dimension of a mini batch in the DenseTensor into a number of sequences according to the LoD information.
 (Please refer to the LoD related documents for details. )
-Therefore, the operation for the 0th dimension of LoDTensor cannot be performed simply by a general layer.
+Therefore, the operation for the 0th dimension of DenseTensor cannot be performed simply by a general layer.
 The operation of this dimension must be combined with the information of LoD.
 (For example, you can't reshape the 0th dimension of a sequence with :code:`layers.reshape`).

 In order to correctly implement various sequence-oriented operations, we have designed a series of sequence-related APIs.
-In practice, because a LoDTensor contains a mini batch of sequences, and different sequences in the same mini batch usually belong to multiple samples, they do not and should not interact with each other.
+In practice, because a DenseTensor contains a mini batch of sequences, and different sequences in the same mini batch usually belong to multiple samples, they do not and should not interact with each other.
-Therefore, if a layer is input with two (or more) LoDTensors (or with a list of LoDTensors), and each LoDTensor represents a mini batch of sequences, the first sequence in the first LoDTensor will be only calculated with the first sequence in the second LoDTensor, and the second sequence in the first LoDTensor will only be calculated with the second sequence in the second LoDTensor.
-To conclude with, the *i'th* sequence in the first LoDTensor will only be calculated with the *i'th* sequence in the second LoDTensor, and so on.
+Therefore, if a layer is input with two (or more) DenseTensors (or with a list of DenseTensors), and each DenseTensor represents a mini batch of sequences, the first sequence in the first DenseTensor will be only calculated with the first sequence in the second DenseTensor, and the second sequence in the first DenseTensor will only be calculated with the second sequence in the second DenseTensor.
+To conclude with, the *i'th* sequence in the first DenseTensor will only be calculated with the *i'th* sequence in the second DenseTensor, and so on.

-**In summary, a LoDTensor stores multiple sequences in a mini batch, where the number of sequences is batch size; when multiple LoDTensors are calculated, the i'th sequence in each LoDTensor will only be calculated with the i'th of the other LoDTensors.
+**In summary, a DenseTensor stores multiple sequences in a mini batch, where the number of sequences is batch size; when multiple DenseTensors are calculated, the i'th sequence in each DenseTensor will only be calculated with the i'th of the other DenseTensors.
 Understanding this is critical to understand the following associated operations.**

 1. sequence_softmax
 -------------------